gofractally/psibase/doc/psidk/src/format/json.md

 - JavaScript's number type can handle integers up to 53 bits unsigned, 54 signed.
 Extra precision is silently truncated. e.g. `10000000000000001 == 10000000000000000`.
 - JavaScript's BigInt type supports arbitrary precision, but JavaScript's built-in JSON conversions don't support it.

-The cleanest workaround seems to be to store 64-bit integers in quoted strings, but several widely-used JSON libraries in type-safe languages decided against that workaround, and reject incoming quoted numbers. serde used to support it (input only), but hit some [nasty conflicts](https://github.com/serde-rs/serde/pull/839) and had to remove it. serde provides customization (`serialize_with` and `deserialize_with`), but that gets cumbersome in nested types, e.g. `Option<Vec<u64>>`.
+The cleanest workaround seems to be to store 64-bit integers in quoted strings, but several widely-used JSON libraries in type-safe languages decided against that workaround, and reject incoming quoted numbers. serde_json used to support it (input only), but hit some [nasty conflicts](https://github.com/serde-rs/serde/pull/839) and had to remove it. serde_json provides customization (`serialize_with` and `deserialize_with`), but that gets cumbersome in nested types, e.g. `Option<Vec<u64>>`.

 Instead of trying to get type-safe JSON libraries to work around JavaScript's limitations, it's probably time we ask JavaScript to pull its own weight.
 JavaScript JSON Libraries exist which [handle BigInt](https://www.npmjs.com/package/json-bigint).